Hampstead, North Carolina: Schools

-There are four elementary schools, North Topsail Elementary, South Topsail Elementary, Topsail Elementary, and Surf City Elementary.
-There are two middle schools named Topsail Middle School and Surf City Middle School and one high school, Topsail High School, which is located right next to Topsail Middle and within walking distance of the Hampstead Branch Library.
+In the locality, there are four elementary schools serving the community: North Topsail Elementary, South Topsail Elementary, Topsail Elementary, and Surf City Elementary.

+Moving on to the middle school level, there are two institutions: Topsail Middle School and Surf City Middle School.

+Adjacent to Topsail Middle School is the lone high school in the vicinity, Topsail High School.

 Public services

 The Hampstead area is served by Pender EMS & Fire.
 Hampstead also has the Topsail Composite Squadron of the Civil Air Patrol.
 Hampstead is also served by the Pender County Sheriff’s Department.